acm-projects/Nostalgio/README.md

 - General:
   - Presentation Prep: Start preparing the presentation and demo, focusing on the key features and how they work together.
+  - Work on stretch goals if possible
 - Frontend:
   - UI Enhancements: Polish the UI and ensure smooth navigation between different pages.
   - Integration Testing: Begin testing the integration between frontend and backend, especially for features like memory saving, map visualization, and music suggestions.
 - Backend:
   - Final Integration: Complete the integration of all APIs (Spotify, Mapbox) and ensure the backend is fully functional.
   - User Authentication: Finalize the user authentication flow and connect it with the database.
-  - Music Suggestion Algorithm: Start developing the core algorithm for music suggestions based on user data and location.

 </details>